 Data can be obtained by sending Twoo an official request.
 Your request should contain the following information:

 To obtain private messages, we require a search warrant.
-Official requests can be sent to Lien Louwagie, Community Director:
+Official requests can be sent to Lien Louwagie, VP of Community:

 You can expect an answer within 2 weeks.
 For urgent requests (for example missing persons), please mention the urgency clearly on the request.